gurhub/surmagic/README.md

 ## Sending to the App Store

 So, you move your archived Universal framework in your desired project.
-But, while you sending your application to the App Store you will face "Operation Error: Unsupported architectures" error.
+But, while you sending your application to the App Store you will face **"Operation Error: Unsupported architectures"** error.
 You have to remove the unused architectures from your Fat (Universal) framework before sending to the App Store.
-For this select the **Project, Choose Target → Project Name → Select Build Phases → Press “+” → New Run Script Phase** and than Name the Script as “Remove Unused Architectures Script”.
+For this select the **Project, Choose Target → Project Name → Select Build Phases → Press “+” → New Run Script Phase** and than Name the Script as “Remove Unused Architectures”.

 And add the script below: